-For a full guide on where to stay in Bogota, click here.
+For a full guide on where to stay in Bogota, check out our other post here.

-With only a maximum capacity of 18 guests, staying at Aurora Hostel is like becoming part of the family.
-The cozy environment allows the perfect opportunity to met other fellow travelers.
+With amazing common areas and on-site restaurants, Selina makes it easy to meet fellow travelers.
 When you don’t want to socialize, each dormitory bed features its own curtain, giving you the privacy that is rare in a hostel.

 Best Airbnb in Bogota – Loft w/Terrace & Outdoor Hot Tub